Genio 510 EVK Demo Requirements

 The following NNStreamer demos are run using a python script run_nnstreamer_example.py

-.
-This script is configured using environment variables specifying which camera type to use, which mode to use, which processing engine to use, and the device node of your camera as determined in the step above.
-Set the following variables before running any of the following demos.
+This script is configured using environment variables specifying which camera type to use, which mode to use, which processing engine to use, and the device node of your camera as determined above.

 Pose Detection